dmarro89/go-redis-hashtable/README.md

 The `Dict` struct is the main struct of the project, named after the Redis data structure.
 It closely follows the Redis model with key components:

-- `HashTable[2]`: The `Dict` struct contains two hash tables: a main Table (index 0) and a rehashing table (index 1).
+- `HashTable[2]`: The `Dict` struct contains two hash tables: a main table (index 0) and a rehashing table (index 1).
 Usually, items are stored in the main hashtable, and the rehashing one is used during the expanding and rehashing process.

 - `DictEntry`: Each hashtable has a linked list of `DictEntry`.
 Each `DictEntry` has a key, a value, and a pointer to the next element.